marksweiss/tempera-midi/README.md

 # Tempera MIDI

-A Python library for generating MIDI CC messages for the Tempera granular synthesizer.
+A Python library for generating MIDI CC messages for the Tempera granular sampler.

 ## Installation